wwalpha/aws-bedrock/chatbot-ui/README.md

 If the environment variable is set, it will disable the input in the user settings.

-You can ignore SQL setup for Supabase in this fork.
+No SQL or Supabase setup is required in this fork.

 ### 5. Install Ollama (optional for local models)